Are you a voter in Karnataka? Hereâ€™s how to check if your name is in voters' list

-With the Karnataka state elections fast approaching, more than 91 lakh citizens are registered to vote in Bengaluru alone as per the Draft Electoral Roll 2023.
+The Karnataka state elections are fast approaching.
+More than 5 crore citizens are registered to vote in the state as per the Draft Electoral Roll 2023, of which 91 lakh people have votes in Bengaluru.
 The publication of final electoral rolls is scheduled to take place on January 5, 2023.
-A recent investigation by TNM exposed a massive voter data theft being carried out in the city by a private NGO called Chilume Educational Trust that had deployed hundreds of field workers posing as election officials to illegally collect data from citizens.
+If your name is altered, deleted or if there are mistakes, the period of raising objections is till December 8.
+However, if you live in Shivajinagar, Chickpet and Mahadevapura consituencies of Bengaluru, the period of raising objections has been increased to December 23.
+This because a recent investigation by TNM exposed a massive voter data theft being carried out in the city by a private NGO called Chilume Educational Trust that had deployed hundreds of field workers posing as election officials to illegally collect data from citizens.

 Step 2: Click on â€˜Special Summary Revisionâ€™ and select Draft Electoral Roll - 2023